 Managed systems are any desktop systems managed by the technical staff.
 The technical staff's management includes hardware and software support.
 The technical staff also provides CS Department support for courses and CS Department research, such as Contributed Projects.

 The Computer Science Department provides System and Network Services such as Printing that can be used by all.
 Filesystem Services provide space for CS Dept. related work and make Backups and Snapshots possible, to ensure that work done will be retrievable.
-Database Services are available for course work or research, and the CS Department makes available vm Hosting to provide Certificates for secure services for your browser or email.
+Database Services are available for course work or research, and the CS Department has available VMWare Hosting and .cs.brown.edu SSL certificates for secure web/app hosting needs.

-Other services provided in support of CS Department work include Email discussion lists for CS Dept. courses, a centralized Revision Control service to track changes made in collaborative projects, a High Performance Computing Grid for computationally intensive research, an ownCloud file sharing service, and Anonymous FTP to help disseminate software developed in the Brown CS Department, including sharing through encrypted sessions.
+Other services provided in support of CS Department work include Email discussion lists for CS Dept. courses, a High Performance Computing Grid for computationally intensive research, and Anonymous FTP to help disseminate software developed in the Brown CS Department, including sharing through encrypted sessions.

-The CS Department either has, or can provide, access to most of the equipment you might need for your work in the Department.
-Whether you need to get software, borrow equipment that the CS Department already owns, purchase equipment from third parties for a specific purpose, get licenses for software, or find out what software and hardware the CS Department supports or does not support, check here to see if what you might need is already available or can be obtained from outside vendors.
+The CS Department either has or can provide access to most of the equipment you might need for your work in the department.
+Whether you need to purchase software, borrow department-owned equipment, purchase equipment from third parties for a specific purpose, get licenses for software, or know what software and hardware the CS Department supports or does not support, check here to see if what you might need is already available or can be obtained from outside vendors.

 When you're ready to share the results of your work with the world (or the CS Department,) here's more information about how you can publish Tech Reports, as well as how to embed video in Web pages, or how to use the CS Department's video web application.
 Whatever medium you use to disseminate your work, make sure that you respect Copyright, including the Brown University Copyright policy.